I need help now

 All workers in Australia have the same rights at work, regardless of where you come from or what visa you have.
 Your employer must:

 Red Cross provides support for people who have been affected by labour exploitation, domestic servitude, forced labour, and modern slavery through its Support for Trafficked People’s Program.
-More information about the program and these issues (in a range of languages) is available here.
+More information, in a range of languages, is available here.